Stacking dependence of carrier-interactions in multilayer graphene systems

 We can easily generalize from the bilayer case to multilayer graphene with an arbitrary stacking order.
 Eigenstates at momentum orientation $\phi_{\bm{k}}$ satisfy

 where ${\cal H}(0)\Psi(0)=\varepsilon\Psi(0)$. ${\cal H}(\phi_{\bm{k}})=U(\phi_{\bm{k}}){\cal H}(0)U^{-1}(\phi_{\bm{k}})$ has matrix elements

 and eigenvalues $\varepsilon$ that are independent of $\phi_{\bm{k}}$.
 By comparing the matrix elements in Eq.~(\ref{eq:matrix_element}) with those in the original Hamiltonian, we can determine the phase factor chirality parameters $\{P_i\}$.
-In general two sites connected by nearest-neighbor interlayer hopping have the same phase and within a layer $P_{i\rm B} = P_{i\rm A}+1$.
+In general two sites connected by nearest-neighbor interlayer hopping have the same phase and within a layer $P_{\rm B} = P_{\rm A}+1$.
 Using these two rules, $\{P_i\}$ is completely determined by the stacking sequence.
 Figure \ref{fig:phase_factor} illustrates their application in multilayer structures with up to four layers.
 We explain below how these band structure properties influence electron-electron interaction physics in multilayer graphene systems.

-{\em Exchange self-energy} --- Our goal in this paper is to address interaction effects in moderate carrier density multilayer graphene systems, allowing us to ignore small corrections to the minimal band Hamiltonian which often become important at very low carrier densities.
-Multilayer graphene systems at moderate carrier densities are weakly correlated two-dimensional Fermi liquids in which electron-electron interaction effects can be reliably addressed using perturbation theory.
+{\em Exchange self-energy} --- Our goal in this paper is to address interaction effects in moderate carrier density multilayer graphene systems, which are are weakly correlated two-dimensional Fermi liquids in which electron-electron interaction effects can be reliably addressed using perturbation theory.
 At leading order the electron self-energy is given by the unscreened exchange contribution: